Adults

 Demographic: Adult Women

-Format: Bible study and class interaction using Formations materials.
-A caring fellowship of women with a committed mission-oriented focus.
-Teachers rotate weekly.
+Format: Bible study and fellowship of women using Formations materials with a mission-oriented focus.

 Karen